pagekite/upagekite/README.md

     Type "help()" for more information.
     >>>

-(You may want to experiment with omit the `--lower-dtr` and `--lower-rts` arguments above; some boards need them, some don't.
-Skipping them is preferable, since they reboot the board every time, but I haven't found any other reliable way to connect to the ESP32-CAM.)
+You may want to experiment with omit the `--lower-dtr` and `--lower-rts` arguments above; some boards need them, some don't.
+Skipping them is preferable, since they reboot the board every time, but I haven't found any other reliable way to connect to the ESP32-CAM.
+They are not needed with the DevKit-C boards.

 **3. Configure and upload code to the device**

 If you know your WiFi details and PageKite credentials, you may want to